istamosh/algo-and-ds/README.md

 ## Introduction

-This repository contains solutions to a variety of algorithm and data structure problems from popular coding platforms like HackerRank and LeetCode.
+This repository contains solutions to a variety of algorithm and data structure problems from popular coding platforms like HackerRank, LeetCode, and CodeWars.
 The goal is to provide efficient and well-documented solutions to help others understand and learn different approaches to solving these problems.

 ## Technologies Used

-- **JavaScript**: For solving HackerRank problems.
+- **JavaScript**: For solving problems from various platforms.
-- **TypeScript**: For solving LeetCode/HackerRank problems.
+- **TypeScript**: For solving problems from various platforms.
 - **babel-jest**: Test's transformer module for JavaScript.
 - **ts-jest**: Test's transformer module for TypeScript.